 John went 9-8 with a 2.63 ERA in the strike-shortened 1981 campaign.
 After the Yankees navigated the first two rounds of the expanded playoffs, the team had its third matchup in five years against John’s former team, the Dodgers.
 The Yankees won the first two games, with John tossing 7 innings of scoreless ball in Game 2.

 In February 1982, John signed up for another two years in New York.
-Through the end of August, the now 39-year old had a 10-10 record to go with a 3.66 ERA.
-John had a mid-season slump and manager Gene Michael demoted him temporarily to the bullpen.
-John asked for a trade and, with the Yankees out of contention, his wish was accommodated at the August 31st trading deadline.
-He was sent back to Southern California in a deal to the California Angels.
+Through the end of August, the now 39-year-old had a 10-10 record to go with a 3.66 ERA.
+John had a mid-season slump, and manager Gene Michael temporarily demoted him to the bullpen.
+John asked for a trade, and with the Yankees out of contention, his wish was accommodated at the August 31st trading deadline.
+He was sent back to Southern California in a deal with the California Angels.

 1982-85: California Angels